-Catastrophic thoughts about the future linked to suicidal patientsApril 28th, 2014 in Psychology & Psychiatry /
+Catastrophic thoughts about the future linked to suicidal patientsApril 28, 2014 in Medicine & Health / Psychology & Psychiatry

 Suicide has been on the increase recently in the United States, currently accounting for almost 40,000 deaths a year.
 A new study shows that one successful effort to avoid suicide attempts would be to focus on correcting the distorted, catastrophic thoughts about the future that are held by many who try to kill themselves.
 Such thoughts are unique and characteristic to those who attempt suicide, says Shari Jager-Hyman of the University of Pennsylvania Perelman School of Medicine in the US.
 Jager-Hyman led a study, published in Springer's journal Cognitive Therapy and Research, about how distorted thoughts influence suicidal behaviors in patients who seek emergency psychiatric treatment.

 The research team recruited a relatively large and ethnically diverse group of 168 participants from emergency departments or psychiatric inpatient units in Philadelphia.
 Of these, 111 people had attempted suicide in the 30 days prior to the study.
 The other 57 participants were receiving emergency psychiatric treatment, but had not tried to commit suicide in the two years prior to the study.
 The research study is the first to use the Inventory of Cognitive Distortions, a 69-item self-report questionnaire designed to be used among various clinical populations, to measure cognitive distortions in people who have recently tried to commit suicide.